 The State Council for Persons with Disabilities (SCPD) currently has funding for the Brain Injury Fund and encourages people who may benefit to apply.

 Required Supporting Documentation

-- A list of specific services, treatments, therapies, or equipment the applicant is requesting funding approval for prioritized from the most important or medically necessary to items needed or requested that are beneficial but not medically necessary that includes the estimated cost for each service, treatment, therapy, or equipment requested.
+- A list of specific service(s), treatment(s), therapies, or equipment the applicant is requesting funding approval for prioritized from the most important or medically necessary to items requested that are beneficial or needed but not medically necessary that includes the estimated cost for each service, treatment, therapy, or equipment requested.

-- A completed and signed medical release form (available below).
+- A completed and signed medical release form.

 Please fully complete an online application below or download a copy to your computer, to print out, and submit by email to SCPDBrainInjuryFund@state.de.us, by U. S. mail to SCPD Brain Injury Fund, Margaret M. O'Neill Bldg., Suite 1, 410 Federal Street, Dover, DE 19901; or by fax to (302) 677-7066 or (302) 739-1124.

 Contact SCPD by phone at (302) 739-3621 or (302) 739-3620 to speak with Director John McNeal or by email to SCPDBrainInjuryFund@state.de.us or contact the Director at John.McNeal@state.de.us for additional information.